 At first glance, the Museum’s stunning Nautilus Cup looks like an impractical way to drink.
 Tankards and beakers, which are also on display in the Museum’s Gallery #2, make sensible drinking vessels.
 In comparison the nautilus cup, a chambered nautilus shell mounted with elaborate metal work, perhaps could function as a drinking vessel, but seems more convincing as an aesthetic object.

 Sometimes with the rush of the holiday season, it is nice to take a deep breath and spend some time on your own.
-In that spirit, I’d like to consider a small-scale stone relief Virgin and Child, ca. 1550.
-You’ll … Continue reading